CDKL5 Deficiency Disorder

-- Most people affected by a CDKL5 disorder have seizures that begin within the first months of life.
+Most people affected by a CDD have seizures that begin within the first months of life.
 Problems with the baby’s development then occur, leading to severe developmental delay.
-Medically, the term used to describe this combination of problems is epileptic encephalopathy.
+Medically, the term used to describe this combination of problems is developmental and epileptic encephalopathy (DEE).

-Recent studies have shown the main features of CDKL5 disorder include:
+Recent studies have shown the main features of CDKL5 deficiency disorder include:

-- Seizures starting in the first 3 to 6 months of life.
+- Seizures starting in the first 3 to 6 months of life (some seizures may begin as early as the first week of life).

 - Problems with development of the nervous system, including cognitive development.